i3/i3lock/README.md

    after waking up your computer from suspend to RAM)

-- You can specify either a background color or a PNG image which will be displayed while your screen is locked.
+- You can specify either a background color or a PNG image which will be displayed while your screen is locked (**note**: i3lock don't make any image manipulation or processing, nor it is planned to add this feature).

 - You can specify whether i3lock should bell upon a wrong password.